 All this information is continually updated as the LongMill project continues to be revised, with more openly shared shared information being made available at each new major revision and licensing continuing to be applied to all previous major versions.
 By making this information available, the LongMill project fulfills the Open Source Hardware Association’s definition of open source hardware, and we think that’s pretty cool 🙂

-The LongMill has gone through three major iterations of its design:
+The LongMill has gone through four major iterations of its design:

 - V1 was our Kickstarter batch which was shipped from September 2019 to mid-January 2020.